neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/3-reactive/chapter.md

 Here we have a simple smart contract that returns a `Fixed<8>` value for a given `Address`, similar to the `balanceOf` function of the Eon smart contract.
 We combine the latest values of the `currentUserAccount$` and `block$` `Observable`s which results in another `Observable` that contains a pair of the latest `UserAccount` and `Block`.
 We then `pipe` that stream of values into the [`switchMap`](https://rxjs-dev.firebaseapp.com/api/operators/switchMap) operator which transforms the stream of values with an async function, returning the latest value from the `myConstantFunction` of the smart contract.
 Finally, we would subscribe to the stream of values in order to do something with each one, for example update a UI.
 Abstractly, this allows us to automatically call `myConstantFunction` with the current `UserAccount`'s address every time the current `UserAccount` changes or a new `Block` is added.

-Because using `Observable`s to reactively update a UI is a very common pattern in developing dapps, NEO•ONE offers a React component, `FromStream` which helps simplify integrating with React (other framework integrations coming soon!).
-Using the above stream, for example, we could reactively update a UI with the following:
+Because using `Observable`s to reactively update a UI is a very common pattern in developing dapps, NEO•ONE offers a React component, `FromStream`, which helps simplify integrating with React.
+Using the above stream for example, we could reactively update a UI with the following:

 ```tsx
 <FromStream createStream={() => value$}>